pauleveritt/react_typescript_jest/doc/chrome_debugging/index.rst

 engine.
 To verify, use ``Variables`` to look at the ``Global | chrome`` object.

-To clean up, click the red button to stop the debugger, close Chrome, and clear the breakpoint.

-See Also
+Clean Up
 ========

+- Click the red button to stop the debugger

+- Close Chrome

+- Clear the breakpoint